rahulk15/cementStrengthPrediction/README.md

 ## Data Distribution

-### For Some column there is some skewness present in the data
+### For Some column, there is some skewness present in the data.
   <p align="center">
 <img src="https://github.com/rahulk15/images/blob/main/cement%20Data%20Dirsibution.png" alt="command">
 </p>